 More than half of Oregon's public transit vehicles are due for replacement in the next five years.
-Scheduled replacement allows the fleet to meet the FTA's required replacement standard of 80 percent of age and mileage standards for size of vehicles.
-Oregon will lose significant gains that were accomplished with federal American Recovery and Reinvestment Act (ARRA) and the state's 2009 Jobs and Transportation Act (JTA) stimulus programs if buses are not replaced.
-The two stimulus initiatives brought Oregon's public fleet to a state of good repair and increased transit service capacity.
+Scheduled replacement allows the fleet to meet the FTA's required replacement standard of 60 percent of age and mileage standards for size of vehicles.
+Oregon will lose significant gains that were accomplished with one-time federal American Recovery and Reinvestment Act (ARRA) dollars and funding provided by the legislature in 2009 for capital purchases.
+The two initiatives brought Oregon's public fleet to a state of good repair and increased transit service capacity.
+Since that time, many dollars available for fleet replacement have shifted to fund transit operations.